-Describe the environmental values, appropriate indicators and air quality objectives for the potentially affected air environment according to the Environmental Protection (Air) Policy 2008 (EPP(Air)).
-Assess whether any air quality objectives are needed in addition to those in the EPP(Air).
+Describe the environmental values, appropriate indicators and air quality objectives for the potentially affected air environment according to the Environmental Protection (Air) Policy 2008 (EPP (Air)).
+Assess whether any air quality objectives are needed in addition to those in the EPP (Air).

 Describe all the project's potential sources of emissions to air and expected composition of the emissions.
-The description will include oxides of sulfur or nitrogen, volatile organic compounds, carbon monoxide and dioxide, particulates (including dust, PM{10} , and $PM{2.5}$), trace metals, odours and any toxic, persistent and/or hazardous substances that would be emitted by the project.
+The description should include oxides of sulphur or nitrogen, volatile organic compounds, carbon monoxide and dioxide, particulates (including dust, PM10, and PM2.5), trace metals, odours and any toxic, persistent and/or hazardous substances that would be emitted by the project.
+Also, specify the oxygen content of the flue gases.
 Present the concentrations of all components of emissions at standard temperature and pressure, and provide the mass emission rate, exit velocity, volume flow rate and temperature at exit.